Madder dyeing

 There are two ways to do this:

-You can then explore the range of possibilities by varying the amount of plant in each bath.
+The range of possibilities can then be explored by varying the amount of plant in each bath.

-This second shading bath comes in very handy for “catching up” on a color deemed too dull.
+This second shading bath is particularly useful for “catching up” on a color that has become too dull.

-I like to work on these second baths until I find the nuance that catches my eye.
+I prefer to dedicate a significant amount of time to refining these second baths until I identify the precise nuance that catches my eye and captures my attention.